Sukarnascience/DFPlayer-Mini-Library-for-ESP32/README.md

 ## Troubleshooting
 - **Ensure Proper Connections**: Verify that the DFPlayer Mini is correctly connected to the ESP32.
-- **Check SD Card**: Ensure the microSD card is inserted and contains MP3 files.
+- **Check SD Card**: Ensure the microSD card is inserted and contains MP3 files in the correct directory and format.
 - **Verify Audio Output**: Confirm that the speaker or headphones are properly connected.
 - **Reset Module**: If the DFPlayer Mini is unresponsive, try resetting it by pressing the reset button.